balderdashy/sails-docs/reference/blueprint-api/Add.md

 POST /:model/:id/:association/:fk
 ```

-This action pushes a reference to some other record (the "foreign" record) onto a collection attribute of this record (the "primary" record).
+This action adds a reference to some other record (the "foreign", or "child" record) onto a particular collection attribute of this record (the "primary", or "parent" record).

-+ If `:fk` of an existing foreign record is supplied, it will be associated with the primary record.
++ If the specified `:id` does not correspond with a primary record that exists in the database, this responds using `res.notFound()`.
-+ If no `:fk` is supplied, and the body of the **POST** contains values for a new record, that record will be created and associated with the primary record.
++ If the specified `:fk` does not correspond with a foreign record that exists in the database, this responds using `res.notFound()`.
-+ If the collection association within the primary record already contains a reference to the foreign record, this action will be ignored.
++ If the collection association within the primary record _already_ contains a reference to the foreign record, this action will be ignored.
+(In other words, this is [idempotent](http://www.restapitutorial.com/lessons/idempotency.html).)
-+ If the association is 2-way (i.e. reflexive, with "via" on both sides) the association on the foreign record will also be updated.
++ Note that, if the association is "shared" -- a plural ("collection") association with "via", or a singular ("model") association that has a "via" on the _other side_ -- then the association on the foreign record will also be updated.

 ### Parameters